Aishwaryahammigi/terraform-aws-infrastructure/README.md

-# Automated AWS Infrastructure Provisioning using Terraform
+# Automated AWS Infrastructure Provisioning using Terraform and Iac

 ## Overview
 This project provisions a complete, production-grade AWS cloud infrastructure using Terraform (Infrastructure as Code).
 All resources are created automatically with a single command — no manual clicking in the AWS Console.